QuKunLab/SSc-ATAC-seq/README.md

 ## 2. Installation

-Users need to copy the scripts to the same path as the "SourceData" folders, and run these scripts in Jupyter notebook.
+Users need to copy the scripts to the same path as the "SourceData" folders, and run these scripts in Jupyter notebook directly.

-## 3. Step by step analysis